Wendy Tan White: Honours and awards

 Tan White was appointed Member of the Order of the British Empire (MBE) in the 2016 Birthday Honours for services to technology businesses. and Women in IT - Business Role Model of the Year 2017.
 She was awarded an honorary doctorate by Salford University in July 2018.

 In 2015 and 2017, Tan White was named one of the Fifty Most Inspiring Women in European Tech by the Inspiring Fifty organisation.
 In July 2015, Tan White and Joe White were ranked 5th on Business Insider India's list of the "13 Coolest Power Couples in London".
 In 2017, they were voted into the Europas, Hall of Fame.

 In 2013, Computer Weekly named Tan White a "Rising Star" as part of their "Most Influential Women in UK IT" campaign.

 In 2011, she was named Entrepreneur of the Year at the CWT Everywoman in Technology Awards.

 Other activities

 Tan White is an advocate for women entering the technology and investment sectors.
-Moonfruit accommodates employees who are mothers with scheduling such as "a later start to accommodate the school run, or flexi-home working."
+In 2000, Moonfruit accommodated employees who are parents with scheduling such as "a later start to accommodate the school run, or flexi-home working."

 Personal life

 She married Moonfruit co-founder, Joe White, in 2002.
-He is HM Tech Envoy to the US and Consul General of San Francisco.
+He was the first HM Tech Envoy to the US while also being Consul General of San Francisco.
 They have two kids — one son and one daughter.
 Tan White and her family live in Silicon Valley.